volumetricperformance/raspberry-capture-kit/README.md

 ```
 While running the `sudo make test` command, there will be 3 errors `test_httplib test_nntplib test_ssl`.
 Everything will still work as intended regardless.

-Type in this command `sudo ln /opt/python3.6.8/bin/python3.6 /usr/local/bin/python3.6` to make it easier to run python3.6 from the terminal
+Type in this command `sudo ln /opt/python3.6.8/bin/python3.6 /usr/local/bin/python3.6` to make it easier to run python3.6 from the terminal.

 ## Install Realsense
 Follow the Intel Realsense [guide](https://github.com/IntelRealSense/librealsense/blob/master/doc/installation.md) up intil the cmake step (Step 4).
-Instead replace that step with:
+Instead, replace that step with:
 ```
 sudo cmake .. -DBUILD_EXAMPLES=false \
 -DBUILD_GRAPHICAL_EXAMPLES=false \